INTERMAGNET/wg-tech-man/meetings/2025_09_lisbon/2025_09_lisbon_meeting_minutes.md

 AC found an article on the internet https://onlinelibrary.wiley.com/doi/10.1155/2018/1804092 It mentions  *decided to orient the sensor to the “UVZ” orientation.
 This means that the two horizontal axes are oriented ±45° from local meridian*
 AC will search and try to find correct information.
-During the Discussion Jean Rasson was mentioned and SB will try to find out if he has some clean definition on that one.
+During the discussion Jean Rasson was mentioned and SB will try to find out if he has some clean definition on that one.

 CT send  a almost complete table of all components used with their standardized Indication